hexpm/specifications/package_metadata.md

   + `licenses (list(string))`

-    The library's licenses
+    The package's licenses

-  + `contributors (list(string))`
+  + `maintainers (list(string))`

-    The library's maintainers, can be a list of names and/or emails
+    The package's maintainers, can be a list of names and/or emails

-    NOTE: This field is deprecated and will change name to `maintainers`, new packages should use `maintainers` but old packages will use `contributors` until the conversion happens

   + `links (kvlist(string => string))`